1

 $5,000 or more

 *While every situation is different and dependent upon tax nexus, redomesticating can be an effective way to reduce or eliminate taxes in a former state in certain circumstances.
-Ask about this in your telephone consultation.
+Ask your CPA for more information.

 In most circumstances, redomestication (and not a foreign entity registration or costly and complicated merger) is the best route to achieve a change in company domicile to Florida.